apache/mxnet/docs/how_to/add_op_in_backend.md

 ### Backward Function
 Backward functions play the role of propagating derivatives of loss function with respect to the outputs of the last layer throughout the network to the first layer.
-The whole process is the so-called backward propagation.
+The whole process is often known as backward propagation.
 We are not going to delineate the principle of backward propagation here since users can find great details covered in other resources, such as [CS231n](http://cs231n.github.io/optimization-2/) and